F1 Visa Rules: Important Rules to Know

 Maintain Your Status

-The most important rule of F1 status, naturally, is the maintenance of one’s F1 status.
+The most important rule of F1 status, and central to understanding what is an F1 student, is the maintenance of one’s F1 status.
 This means that you must attend your classes, achieve passing grades in all of your classes, and abide by the rules of your school.

 As an F1 student’s status depends on their staying in school, students should to follow campus rules.
 An F1 student who breaks campus rules, such as underage drinking, drug use, or any other kind of elicit activity, could be found to be in violation of their F1 status, and face potential revocation of their status.
 F1 students should exercise caution around any activities that could result in immigration complications down the line.